 The worst thing about EB is the pain.
 The pain is incredible.
-I have to take so many painkillers every day – sometimes paracetamol and ibuprofen, sometimes ones so extreme they put you to sleep.
+I have to take so many painkillers every day – sometimes paracetamol and ibuprofen, sometimes the medication is so extreme it puts me to sleep.

 Then there’s the itch.
 Some days there is no itch at all and sometimes I have days where I just can’t stop itching.